kellim/musical-chairs/README.md

 # Demo

-You can demo the app online at [musicalchairs.kelli.app](musicalchairs.kelli.app)
+You can use the app at [musicalchairs.kelli.app](https://musicalchairs.kelli.app)

 The animated GIF below shows the app in action, but you won't be able to hear the music unless you go to the above link and try it out.